swarnamc/YoutubeDataAnalysis/README.md

 # YoutubeDataAnalysis
- YouTube dataset contains 4000 records which provides the information of YouTube channels, subsribers, upload, yearly earnings.
+ YouTube dataset contains 4000 records which provides the information of YouTube channels, subsribers, uploads, yearly earnings.
 ## Distribution of channel type
 In this code, We have created a histogram for channeltype for 1000 records to see which is on the trend using matplot and pandas.
 As a result, it is clear that Entertainment sector is at the first place watched by majority of people whereas Nonprofit and Travel sector is preferred least.
 ## CSV File for 1000 Records